comapi/comapi-sdk-js/docs/queryingMessages.md

 This interface allows you to get messages from the end of the conversation one page at a time.
 This will allow you to implement the classic pull down to load more interface.

 This method uses a continuation token manage the paging.
-If you want to enumerate from the end, you dont specify a token.
+If you want to enumerate from the end, you don't specify a token.
 As part of the response, a continuation token is returned along with the messages.
 This is fed back in the next time we want to query for messages.
 If the wrong token is specified, the method will return an error and you wi have to go beck to the end of the list of messages.

 Here is the first call to the api - I have specified a conversationId and a page size of 100 ...